 The department, whose MA program dates back to 1961, is regarded as one of the most prestigious second language programs worldwide.
 Offerings comprise a wide range of general and specialized courses.
 SLS faculty members are well respected nationally and internationally through their research, publications, and leadership roles at national and international levels.
-The department has excellent library resources.
 It attracts top-quality students and maintains a variety of services and activities that stimulates a high level of student satisfaction and collaboration, including post-graduation employment advice and assistance.

 SLS faculty members have served on the executive boards of the American Association for Applied Linguistics and the Teachers of English to Speakers of Other Languages International Association.
-Department faculty are also present and past editors of the international journals Applied Linguistics (C. Higgins, G. Kasper) and Reading in a Foreign Language (R. Day), and have been actively involved in the organizing boards of the Second Language Research Forum and the Pacific Second Language Research Forum.
+Department faculty are also present and past editors of the international journals Applied Linguistics (C. Higgins, G. Kasper), Language Learning (T. Grüter), Journal of Response to Writing (E. Gilliland), and Reading in a Foreign Language (R. Day).

 The Bachelor of Arts degree program in second language studies provides students with a comprehensive understanding of a wide range of issues related to how second and foreign languages are learned, taught, and used in local and global contexts.
 This program, in accord with the values of SLS graduate degree programs, takes the broad view that plurilingual and pluricultural societies have greater success at communication in and across languages, which enables mutual understanding and appreciation, conflict resolution, and negotiation of values.